piku/piku.github.io/docs/index.md

 **`piku` is considered STABLE**.
 It is actively maintained, but "actively" here means the feature set is pretty much done, so it is only updated when new language runtimes are added or reproducible bugs crop up.

-It currently requires Python 3.7 or above, since even though 3.8+ is now the baseline Python 3 version in Ubuntu LTS 20.04 and Debian 11 has already moved on to 3.9, there are no substantial differences between those versions.
+It currently requires Python 3.8 or above, which is the baseline in Ubuntu LTS 20.04 while Debian 11 has already moved on to 3.9.
+Sometime in 2025 this will be changed according to the next section.

 ## Deprecation Notices

 Since most of its users run it on LTS distributions, there is no rush to introduce disruption.
-The current plan is to throw up a warning for older runtimes and do regression testing for 3.7-3.12 (replacing the current bracket of tests from 3.5 to 3.8), and make sure we also cover Ubuntu 22.04, Debian 11 and Fedora 37+.
+The current plan is to throw up a warning for older runtimes and do regression testing for 3.10-3.12 (replacing the current bracket of tests from 3.8 to 3.12), and make sure we also cover Ubuntu 22.04, Debian 11 and Fedora 39+.